 On May 26, 2004, the Florida Panthers named Mike Keenan as the new general manager and Jacques Martin as their new head coach.
 The move came two days after the team fired general manager Rick Dudley.

 Odds & Ends

 Bobby Hull was awarded the Hart Trophy, on May 26, 1966, for being the NHL’s most valuable player.
 He scored 54 goals and 97 points in 65 games for the Blackhawks to win the Hart for the second straight season.

-The Bruins acquired Rick Middleton, on May 26, 1976, for the New York Rangers, in exchange for Ken Hodge.
+The Bruins acquired Rick Middleton on May 26, 1976, from the New York Rangers, in exchange for Ken Hodge.
 Middleton played 12 seasons in Boston, scoring 402 goals and 898 points in 881 games.
 Hodge was nearly the end of his career and played in just over one season with the Rangers.

 Happy Birthday to You

 There have been 18 players born on May 26 to play in the NHL.
 The most notable names of the bunch are P.J.
 Stock (46), Jimmy Vesey (28), Josh Leivo (28), Mathew Barzal (24), and Logan Stanley (23).